unqueued/kw-maps/README.md

 * [VCredist 2005 x86](https://www.microsoft.com/en-in/download/details.aspx?id=3387) - Microsoft Visual C++ 2005 Redistributable Package for the Worldbuilder.
 Install this package if you encounter an error when lauching the Worldbuilder.
 * [7-Zip](https://www.7-zip.org/) - Free software to unzip, or extract, the map files.
 * [Custom Maps/Tutorials](https://www.youtube.com/playlist?list=PLG-nemiRc1_pUJn8WQ85MwKuj352YgQu5) - Custom maps and tutorials by me.
-* [Donate Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HJ3Z6X7C2HSSQ) - If you like my work and enjoy the maps, please consider a donation.
-It would be appreciated :)
-* [Donate Ethereum](https://etherdonation.com/d?to=0xD3AEb55CFE4aAb2f7b12Fc7D76C856a71090d333) - If you like my work and enjoy the maps, please consider a donation.
-It would be appreciated :)
 * [Custom maps Origin](http://www.cnclabs.com/FORUMS/CNC_POSTSM126363_mAPS-INSTALLATION--NOT-FOUND-MY-ANSWERS-YET.ASPX#POST126363) - How to install custom maps via Origin instead of Steam.
 * [KW WB TUTORIAL Video](https://www.youtube.com/watch?v=Z_LQOt3CSAY) - Tutorial by me, learn how to create maps yourself ;) You need to use subs in the video.
-* [YouTube Channel](https://www.youtube.com/c/erlNite) - Visit my YouTube Channel :)
-* [SoundCloud](https://soundcloud.com/erlnite/tracks) - Visit my SoundCloud page where I release some music.